Danny Lee: Setting the pace from an early age

 Turning professional in 2009

-After building an impressive CV as a young amateur golfer, Lee turned professional just after making his debut at the Masters in April 2009, having been No.1 in the world amateur rankings since the previous August.
+After building an impressive résumé as a young amateur golfer, Lee turned professional just after making his debut at the Masters in April 2009, having been No. 1 in the World Amateur Ranking since the previous August.

 His first win as a pro came on the Nationwide Tour (now the Korn Ferry Tour) in October 2011, with victory at the WNB Golf Classic at Midland Country Club.

-Lee carded a final round 6-under 66 to draw level with Harris English at 18-under for the tournament, then held par on the first playoff hole to secure the top prize of $94,500.
+Lee carded a final round 6-under 66 to draw level with Harris English at 18 under for the tournament, then held par on the first playoff hole to secure the win.

-That result helped him amass season earnings of $326,100 and sixth place on the money list to guarantee a berth on the PGA Tour for the first time in 2012.
+That result helped him a guarantee a berth on the PGA Tour for the first time in 2012.

 By the second playoff hole it was between Lee and Hearn and when the latter bunkered his approach to the green, it allowed Lee to drain a par putt to claim his maiden PGA Tour victory.